tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 - Directions are listed at the top of interface Game (UP=0, RIGHT=1, etc.)
 - The game normally runs at 25 ticks per second.

-Here are some of the most important Game methods:
+The Game interface includes these methods:

 - `int getCurPacManLoc()` – return Ms. Pac-Man's current position, i.e. the graph node where she is currently located.
 - `int getCurGhostLoc(int whichGhost)` – return the given ghost's current position.